 1. Whether you choose an astronomical or digital timer, they will still need to be reset for Daylight Savings.

-2. Will not be effective if transformer is located in a dark or heavily shaded area, or if it is located in a well lit location.
+2. Will not be effective if the transformer is located in a dark or heavily shaded area, or if it is located in a well-lit location.

 Unlike photocell timers, astronomical timers don’t need to sense the light outside to determine what time the sun is setting.
 With an astronomical timer, your transformer’s location becomes irrelevant.

 Like a digital timer, an astronomical can be set to various on/off times for different days.
 You can have your lights shut off at midnight on weekdays and 2:00 A.M. on weekends.
 An astronomical timer also has a memory with a built-in battery.

 Unlike a digital timer, an astronomical timer can be set to adjust itself for daylight savings, it’s extremely accurate & shouldn’t require any adjusting after the initial setup.

 2. It can adjust itself for sunset and daylight savings without many of the shortcomings we find with digital timers and photocells.

 3. Backup for memory in case of power outage.

 1. Astronomical timers are typically a little bit more robust than other control devices.
 Some transformers may not be accommodating to the amount of space it requires to be housed inside of the transformer.
 If you are planning out your system ahead of time this isn’t really an issue.
 However, if you are retrofitting your old system, it’s good to double-check and make sure an astronomical timer will fit in your transformer.

 2. The programming can be a little bit more involved than other control devices.